-Dynamic viscosity of water
+Dynamic viscosity water

 The dynamic viscosity (also called absolute viscosity) is used to calculate Reynolds Number to determine if a fluid flow is laminar, transient or turbulent.